Updated July 2018

 Drivers and yard workers idle engines for many reasons, most unchallenged by their leaders.

 Restarting your engine doesn’t burn fuel than leaving it idling.
-In fact, idling for just 10 seconds waste more fuel than restarting the engine.
+In fact, idling for just 10 seconds wastes more fuel than restarting the engine.

 One common reason people use to justify idling is to maintain comfortable temperatures in the cab.
 But nowadays, most modern vehicles can have auxiliary power units, or better yet, the driver’s break policy could easily be changed to require that breaks are not to be taken in the cab.